 Our Board and Committee Chairs

-(please note that all of these positions are held by volunteers)
+(Please note: All of these positions are held by volunteers)

 Born in 1944 from the union of the Victoria Photographic Society (1941) and the Civil Service Camera Club.